Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Pros

-- Intel N95 processor and 8GB DDR5 RAM deliver strong multi-user performance
+- Intel N95 processor and 8GB DDR5 RAM handle multi-user workloads easily

-- Dual 2.5GbE ports support link aggregation for higher throughput
+- Dual 2.5GbE ports support link aggregation for up to 550 MB/s throughput

-- Fast NVMe SSD caching support for improved access speeds
+- NVMe SSD caching support for significantly faster frequently-accessed files

 Cons

-- TOS 6 software ecosystem is less mature and polished than Synology DSM
+- TOS 6 software is less mature and has a smaller app catalog than Synology DSM

 QNAP TS-233